How to Build Leave Management Systems for Growing Teams

 You need minimum staffing levels, but blanket blackout periods ("no one can take leave in December") create resentment and reduce the practical value of leave benefits.

 Instead, implement coverage-based approval.
 Define minimum team size requirements for each functional area, then approve requests on a first-come basis until you hit that threshold.
 If someone requests leave that would drop you below minimum coverage, you can offer alternative dates or ask if they can adjust their plans.
+This represents one of the best practices for balancing business needs with employee flexibility.

 For example: "Customer support needs at least 3 people online during business hours.
 We've already approved leave for two team members during that week, so we can't approve a third request for the same dates."